-PAS 537: Men's Health.
+PAS 557: Male Genitourinary Health.
 (2 credit hours)

-In-depth and integrated knowledge about men's health and disease processes common to primary care practices.
+In-depth and integrated knowledge about male genito-urinary disease processes common to primary care practices.
 Instruction for this course will consist of lectures, case studies, problem-based learning, hands-on laboratory and practice sessions, as well as small group workshops.